 - Netflix Windows 10 app crashes/suddenly broken (during startup)

 - Netflix Windows 10 app won’t start/run

-- Sorry, there was a problem communicating with Netflix.
+- Sorry, there was a problem with communicating with Netflix.
 Please try again.
 (T1)

 - Netflix Windows 10 app no sound or black screen

 Netflix app not working windows 10

 First of all, once restart your PC.
 If you are getting Windows 10 no sound or black screen while running the Netflix app, restart the app mostly fix the problem.

 Check Internet connection speed, and slow speed may cause the problem of communicating with the Netflix server.

 Also, Make sure the time zone and region settings are correct.
 You can check and correct the same from Settings -> Time & Language -> Date & Time and Region and language section.